-140. Tax returns of a filer are used as evidence against the filer in both civil and criminal income tax cases.
-(See Annotations, Title 26, Sections 7201,7203)
+290. Admit that tax returns of a filer are used as evidence against the filer in both civil and criminal income tax cases.

-141. The United States Supreme Court has held that a fifth amendment privilege exists against requiring a person to admit or deny he has documents which the government believes is related to the federal income tax.
-[See United States v.
-Doe, 465 U.S. 605 (1984)]
+291. Admit that the United States Supreme Court has held that a fifth amendment privilege exists against requiring a person to admit or deny he has documents which the government believes is related to the federal income tax.